Joe Profaci Biography

 Born In: Villabate, Italy

-Joe Profaci was an Italian–American mafia boss, best known as the original founder of the notorious crime family known as the Colombo crime family.
-He was born and raised in Palermo, Sicily, Italy.
-It is believed that ever since he was a teenager, he had worked with the Sicilian mafia bosses.
-He had even spent a year in a Sicilian prison.
-He arrived in the United States in 1921 and landed in New York City.
-He eventually settled in Chicago, where he began a grocery business of his own.
-However, the business did not turn out to be profitable.
-Thus, in the mid-1920s, he moved to New York City to work in the olive oil business.
-Around the same time, he came in touch with Italian gangsters such as Vincent Mangano.
-By the late 1920s, he had formed his own gang, and by the early 1930s, he was running his own organized crime syndicate from Brooklyn.
-Joe handled prostitution, loan-sharking, and narcotics-related businesses in Brooklyn.
-After the Castellammarese Wars, he was made the head of one of the five crime families left in the city, later known as the Profaci crime family.
-He ran the mafia family for the next 30 years.
-He died of liver cancer in 1962.
+Joe Profaci was an Italian-American mafia boss best known as the original founder of the notorious Colombo crime family.
+He was born and raised in Palermo, Sicily, Italy, and it is believed that he worked with Sicilian mafia bosses from a young age, even spending a year in a Sicilian prison.
+He arrived in the United States in 1921, initially landing in New York City.
+He eventually moved to Chicago, where he started a grocery business, but it proved unprofitable.
+In the mid-1920s, he returned to New York City and entered the olive oil business.
+Around this time, he connected with prominent Italian gangsters, including Vincent Mangano.
+By the late 1920s, he had formed his own gang, and by the early 1930s, he was running an organized crime syndicate based in Brooklyn, handling businesses in prostitution, loan-sharking, and narcotics.
+Following the Castellammarese War, he was appointed head of one of the Five Families in New York, which later became known as the Profaci crime family.
+He led the family for the next 30 years until his death from liver cancer in 1962.

 5